dfbarrero/aiCourse/assignments/r2p2-classification/classification.md

 1.- Build a dataset that maps the robot sensons and its output.

-2.- Train a classification model.
+3.- Train a classification model.

-3.- Integrate the model into the robot controller.
+4.- Integrate the model into the robot controller.

+Use the scenario defined by the file ```scenario-track.json``` for this lab assignment.

 ## Task 1: Build a dataset

+You may want to check out this [Scikit-learn notebook](https://github.com/dfbarrero/dataCourse/blob/master/mlfoundations/scikit-learn.ipynb) as an example.

 1.- Use the teleoperation controler as a template for a new controller (Telecom_Controller_ml) to display the robot sensors measures and its motion ("UP", "DOWN", "LEFT", "RIGHT", STOPPED").
 The output must be in [CSV format](https://en.wikipedia.org/wiki/Comma-separated_values), which is straitforward.
 You can add a header with the columns names, which will ease futher steps.